 It’s a little more expensive and a touch less friendly with other effects, but it’s the best overdrive sound and playing experience we’ve had the pleasure to test out.
 But don’t worry if you still can’t decide between these two – they’re truly both classics, so your best chance at a final decision is to try them out for yourself.

-A Guide To the Best Distortion Pedals on the Market
+- The Best Octave Pedals on the Market